aritter/5539-Fall-2015-Project/README.md

 Some other large marked-up text datasets are available here: http://deepdive.stanford.edu/doc/opendata/

-You are also encouraged to explore other potential structured data sources as weak supervision as well.
+You are also encouraged to explore other potential structured data sources as weak supervision as well, for instance <a href='https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/'>UMLS Metathesaurus</a> for text in the biomedical domain.